ParticularlyCALLED

 Finding Fulfillment in Following God

-According to the Scientific American, the average modern household has three or more televisions and Americans are typically exposed to at least 6 hours of TV per day.
-It has become the centerpiece of modern homes and the almost indispensable background to the majority of activities including meals and household chores, not to mention nearly the entirety of people’s free time when in their homes.
+It’s a bold claim, but the average modern American household has three plus televisions, to which we have approximately 6+ hours of exposure per day.
 Other screens seem to occupy the rest of the time.
 If not screens, then busyness.
+Full schedules without intentionality.
 Constant running here and there, never enough time to even recognize the fact that there is no longer any space for quiet in our lives.

 busyness, quiet, peace